churchmanlab/genewalk/README.md

 ### Stages of analysis
 Given a list of genes, GeneWalk runs three stages of analysis:
-1. Learning node vector representations by running DeepWalk on an assembled graph, over a specified set of repeats.
+1. Assembling a GeneWalk network and learning node vector representations by running DeepWalk on this network, for a specified number of repeats.
-2. Learning random node vector representations by running DeepWalk on a randomly scrambled version of the assembled graph, over a specified set of repeats.
+2. Learning random node vector representations by running DeepWalk on a set of randomly scrambled versions of the GeneWalk network, for a specified number of repeats.
-3. Calculating statistics of similarities between genes and GO terms, and outputting results in a table.
+3. Calculating statistics of similarities between genes and GO terms, and outputting  the GeneWalk results in a table.

 GeneWalk can either be run once to complete all these stages, or called separately for each stage.